SeppiaBrilla/University-notes/Cognition and Neuroscience/Information sharing between neurons.md

 ## Electrical and chemical synapses

-Inside the neuron, the information flow with electricity but, when the information needs to be shared, the synapses can use both electrical and chemical signals (one or the oder for each synapse).
+Inside the neuron, the information flow with electricity but, when the information needs to be shared, the synapses can use both electrical and chemical signals (one or the other for each synapse).
 - Electrical synapses: neuronal membranes are touching at gap junctions, and the cytoplasm of the two neurons are essentially continuous.
 Electrical synaptic transmission depends on the instantaneous transmission of the flow of ions from the pre- to the post-synaptic neuron.
 - Chemical synapses: no structural continuity between pre- and postsynaptic neurons, synaptic cleft separates the neurons.
 Chemical synaptic transmission depends on the diffusion of a neurotransmitter across the synaptic cleft.